All Soldiers must ensure that they can log into the AP domain PRIOR TO ATTENDING BLC.

 to have a new CAC issued or have your CAC PIN reset.

-The NIPR/PLWN SAAR (DD2875) is required for every AP Domain User Account.
+version (NOT a scanned copy) of the NIPR/PLWN SAAR (DD2875) is required for every AP Domain User Account.

 All sections must be completely and correctly filled.
 Part I pertains to the